leedenkraquel/portfolio/essays/ui-development.md

 date: 2021-02
 labels:
   - Software Engineering
-  - UI
+  - User Interface
   - Web Design
 summary: This is a webpage, and a rather basic one at it.
 Many people who peruse the web rarely see a webpage that looks like this because people who develop webpages usually have standards for themselves.
-Webpages are known to look much better than this and have much more color, style, attitude, and pazzazz.
+Webpages are known to look much better than this and have much more color, style, attitude, and pizzazz.
 Take Google.com for example.
 This webpage is often a simple webpage but on rather frequent occasions becomes a digital mural to some day, person, or event.
 This is what is known as UI design.
 A user-interface design, made to interact with the user.
 However, if you've ever tried to make a webpage yourself, a simple website like the Google has made famous is not necessarily a simple task.
 ---

 # UI Design
 Have you ever seen a webpage that looks like this:
 <img class="ui fluid bordered image" src="../images/basic-webpage-example.PNG">

 This is a webpage, and a rather basic one at it.
 Many people who peruse the web rarely see a webpage that looks like this because people who develop webpages usually have standards for themselves.
-Webpages are known to look much better than this and have much more color, style, attitude, and pazzazz.
+Webpages are known to look much better than this and have much more color, style, attitude, and pizzazz.
 Take [Google.com](google.com) for example.
 This webpage is often a simple webpage but on rather frequent occasions becomes a digital mural to some day, person, or event.
 This is what is known as UI design.
 A user-interface design, made to interact with the user.
 However, if you've ever tried to make a webpage yourself, a simple website like the Google has made famous is not necessarily a simple task.

 # Webpage Design